brownpanthera/ppspace/src/content/blog/addons.md

 <br>
 <br>

-Now if we try to compile it, here I'm going to use g++ compiler cause this only compiler I have.
+Now if we try to compile it, here I'm going to use GNU c++ compiler.
 Let's take our code and convert it into shared obj or on windows it's called dynamic link library so we can use in another program.
 <br>
 <br>